What Do Dogs Dream About and the Science of Sleep

 Before we can answer this question, it’s important to look into the science of dogs’ sleeping patterns.

 Most of the dreams that humans have at night are associated in one way or another with the activities that they partake in during the day.
 Those can be either physical or mental activities.
-According to Psychology Today quoting the very same scientific paper we’ve discussed above, researchers at MIT have conducted some in-depth study of the brain activity of dogs while they sleep.

 One study showed that when the pons, or the structure in the brain-stem that keeps people and animals from acting out their dreams, were removed or inactivated in dogs, they began to move around, despite the fact that their brain recordings showed they were still asleep.
-Dogs only began to move during the REM stage of sleep that is associated with dreaming.
+Dogs only begin to move during the REM stage of sleep that is associated with dreaming.

 Let’s take a closer look at the stages of sleeping as a process itself and how exactly do dogs start dreaming.

-SWS and REM sleeping types
+SWS and REM Sleeping Types

 Just like humans, dogs have two different types or stages of sleep.
 When a dog first falls asleep, they enter the slow wave sleep (SWS) in which the mental processes are quiet but the muscle tone is the same.
 The other stage of sleep is called rapid eye movement (REM) and in this stage the body becomes fully relaxed but the mind is working rapidly and the eyes dart quickly.